sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 - Second line: longitude of moving location
 - Third line: Number of extra lines to draw on each side of the main rotation line
 - Fourth line: Distance between drawn rotation lines in km
-- Fifth line: Thickness of main line, 5 is a good default (you can go thinner if it's getting in the way)
+- Fifth line: Thickness of orange line, 3 is a good default (you can go thinner if it's getting in the way)

 I've included a template input file `input-TEMPLATE.txt`.
 You'll need to rename it to use it, as well as remove the comments I added (everything after and including the `#`).